rojoangel/extensibility-lab/README.md

   Defines the event names and fields that must be subscribed to in Adobe Commerce.
 Information for the `com.adobe.commerce.observer.sales._order_save_commit_after` that will be used in this lab is provided in this file.

 Now it's time to realize the onboarding.
-Go to your terminal and run
+Go to your terminal and run the following commands:
 ```
+npm run build
 npm run onboard
 ```